bacalhau-project/bacalhau/docs/examples/model-inference/stable-diffusion-gpu/index.md

 ### Write the Script

-You need a script to execute when we submitting jobs.
-The code below is a slightly modified version of the code we ran above which we got from [here](https://github.com/fchollet/stable-diffusion-tensorflow), however this includes more things such as argument parsing [argument parsing](https://github.com/fchollet/stable-diffusion-tensorflow/blob/master/text2image.py) to be able to customize the generator.
+You need a script to execute when we submit jobs.
+The code below is a slightly modified version of the code we ran above which we got from [here](https://github.com/fchollet/stable-diffusion-tensorflow), however, this includes more things such as argument parsing [argument parsing](https://github.com/fchollet/stable-diffusion-tensorflow/blob/master/text2image.py) to be able to customize the generator.

 ```python